ISAITB/docs-itb-ta/source/domainDashboard/index.rst

   :align: center

-Note that in case you are :ref:`uploading a test suite for multiple specifications<domains__domain_deploy_test_suite>` from the :ref:`domain details page<domains__domain_details>`, this screen presents the domain's specifications as a multiple selection list (use Control and left-click to select entries).
+Note that in case you are :ref:`uploading a test suite for multiple specifications<domains__domain_deploy_test_suite>` from the :ref:`domain details page<domains__domain_details>`, this screen presents the domain's specifications as a multiple selection list.

 .. figure:: ../screenshots/admin_domains_specification_test_suite_upload_multiple.PNG
   :align: center